 Instructions

-- Pre-heat the oven to 150C and line a baking tray with parchment paper.
+- Pre-heat the oven to 300F / 150C and line a baking sheet with non-stick parchment paper.

 - Combine the apples (cutting into halves or quarters if you wish) with the other ingredients and transfer to your serving bowl.